chieupham/smallProject/README.md

 - git checkout -b new_branch
 - git push origin new_branch
+- git checkout old_brach
+- git merge new_branch              // Please need to be sure !
 ### Note :
 - Pay attention : DO NOT modify code directly Github website